 The BC Protected Areas Research Forum (BCPARF) is a bi/tri-annual gathering of British Columbia (and neighbours) parks and protected areas managers and researchers from government, First Nations, academia (faculty and students), industry, non-govenrmental organizations and private sectors whom are involved and interested in the ecological and social dimensions of protected areas planning and management.

 Call for presentations, research and management snappers, posters, workshops, and special sessions and side-meetings is now open with an online submission form.
-Submission deadline is September 15, 2016.
+Submission deadline has been extended to OCTOBER 21st!!!.

 The conference program will start with our opening keynote on the evening of December 5 and end by approximately noon on December 7.